Netflix/vmaf/README.md

 ###Validate a Dataset

-Once a dataset is created, first validate the dataset using existing VMAF or other (e.g. PSNR) metrics.
+Once a dataset is created, first validate the dataset using existing VMAF or other (PSNR, SSIM or MS-SSIM) metrics.
 Run:

 ```
-./run_testing quality_type cache_result parallelize test_dataset_file [optional_VMAF_model_file]
+./run_testing quality_type test_dataset_file [--vmaf-model optional_VMAF_model_path] [--cache-result] [--parallelize]
 ```

-where *quality_type* can be *VMAF* or *PSNR*.
+where *quality_type* can be *VMAF*, *PSNR*, *SSIM* or *MS_SSIM*.

-*cache_result* is either *yes* or *no* specifying if to store the extracted feature results in a data store to be re-used later on (since feature extraction is the most expensive operations here).
+Enabling *--cache-result* allows storing/retrieving extracted features (or elementary quality metrics) in a data store (since feature extraction is the most expensive operations here).

-*parallelize* is either *yes* or *no* specifying if to parallelize feature extraction to speed things up.
+Enabling *--parallelize* allows execution on multiple reference-distorted video pairs in parallel.
 Sometimes it is desirable to disable parallelization for debugging purpose (e.g. some error messages can only be displayed when parallel execution is disabled).

 For example:

 ```
-./run_testing VMAF yes yes example_dataset.py
+./run_testing VMAF example_dataset.py --cache-result --parallelize
 ```

 Make sure *matplotlib* is installed to visualize the MOS-prediction scatter plot and inspect the statistics:

   - PCC - Pearson correlation coefficient
-  - SRCC - Spearman rank correlation coefficient
+  - SRCC - Spearman rank order correlation coefficient
   - RMSE - root mean squared error

 ####Troubleshooting

 When creating a dataset file, one may make errors (for example, having a typo in a file path) that could go unnoticed but make the execution of `run_testing` fail.
-For debugging purpose, it is recommended to turn *parallelize* mode to *no*.
+For debugging purpose, it is recommended to disable *--parallelize*.

 If problem persists, one may need to run the script: